Pottery RESIDENCY — Q&A & Practical Information

 What kind of firings do you have?

-The wood, raku and reduction gas firings at Laima Ceramics studio are on an irregular basis and dependent on the type of commissions we get.
-We can discuss before or during your stay to see if you would like to join any of the speciality firings and if it is possible in the timeframe.
+Wood, raku, and reduction gas firings at Laima Ceramics Studio take place on an irregular basis, depending on the type of commissions and ongoing projects.
+We’re happy to discuss these before or during your stay to see whether joining a specialty firing is possible within your timeframe.

 How about glazing?
 Will I get pre-mixed glazes?

-There is a selection of several containers with our pre-mixed MAIN STUDIO GLAZES (transparent, white, beige, black and a few more) that is most reliable and kept in larger quantities where you can dip/submerse small-medium sized work.
+There is a selection of containers with our pre-mixed MAIN STUDIO GLAZES (including transparent, white, beige, black, and several others).
+These are our most reliable glazes, kept in larger quantities, and are suitable for dipping or submerging small to medium-sized work.

-We generally fire to 1250 C in oxidised atmosphere in electrical top-loader rhode kiln so most of our glazes are suitable for this range.
+We generally fire to 1260 °C in an oxidation atmosphere using an electric top-loader Rohde kiln, so most of our glazes are formulated specifically for this temperature range and firing type.

-There are recipe EBOOKS available via my website with many of my favorite recipes for sale.
+In addition, glaze recipe eBooks featuring many of my favourite and well-tested recipes are available for purchase via my website.
 Have a look at our gorgeous studio glazes for sale here!

 Can you help with taking photos/ video of my work?